UCSD-ECEMAE-148/winter-2024-final-project-team-3/README.md

 <!-- Final Project -->
 ## Final Project

-Project Quack Sack seeks to develop an object-following robot.
-Our car is programmed using custom ROS2 packages to follow anyone with the proper key.
-The key object is tracked on the OAKD-Lite using a model created on Roboflow.
-The idea may be simple, but having a follower can be useful for various reasons like carrying supplies.
-Using a custom Python script, our car can also seek out the key object when lost.
+Project Quack and Track builds an autonomous following robot car using ROS2 for efficient control.
+Our unique system utilizes a custom-trained Roboflow model deployed on the OAK-D Lite camera to track a designated "key" object.
+This follower robot can be utilized for tasks like carrying supplies by autonomously following its designated target.
+Furthermore, a custom Python script equips the robot with lost-object recovery capabilities, allowing it to locate the key object even when out of sight.

 <!-- Primary Goals -->
 ### Primary Goals

-1. Follow the key object by keeping it in the car's POV.
-The car will slow to a stop whenever it reaches a certain distance from the key object.
-In this case, the key object is a 3d printed mama duck.
-2. If the car loses sight of the key object for too long, it will go into a seeking mode.
-This seeking mode is a Python script built to look for the key object around the area.
-Once the key object is found, the duck will return to the key object and go back to following mode.
+1. <b>Accurate Object Following:</b> Develop an object-following system using ROS2 for efficient control.
+The robot car will utilize a custom-trained Roboflow model deployed on the OAK-D Lite camera to track a designated "mama duck" object within its field of view.
+2. <b>Lost Object Recovery:</b> Implement a "seeking mode" triggered by a custom Python script when the robot loses sight of the mama duck.
+This mode will actively search the surrounding area for the duck, enabling autonomous recovery.
+3. <b>Safe and Precise Stopping:</b> Upon locating the mama duck, the robot will employ controlled braking to come to a stop at a safe and pre-defined distance, ensuring the safety of both the robot and its target.

 ### Final Project Documentation